Brahmanbaria District: Power and gas

 Brahmanbaria's Titas gas is the largest gas field of Bangladesh.
 It supplies natural gas to Dhaka and most other parts of the nation.
 Currently the government is drilling new wells.

 In some other parts of Brahmanbaria, gas was found.
 It resulted in an abrupt fall in the price of gas.
 Many parts of the country people are using gas in many illegal ways.
-Now the government is trying to solve that issue.
+Now, the government is trying to solve that issue.

 Transport

 This district has the largest railway junction in the country at Akhaura.
 It connects to Kulaura and Chhatak with the Akhaura–Kulaura–Chhatak line, to Laksam and Chittagong with the Akhaura–Laksam–Chittagong line, and to Tongi and Bhairab with the Tongi–Bhairab–Akhaura line.
 There are about ten railway stations in the district.
 Recently the government of India shipped machines of the Palatana project from Kolkata to Agartala by using the Ashuganj river port on Meghna in Brahmanbaria district.
 Rail networks linking it to other parts of the country include the Parabat Express and Kalni Express.
 Brahmanbaria connects with the Asian Highway Network through the N2 highway and there is also the prominent N102 highway.
 To connect with India, government of both Bangladesh and India is building 15 km railway from Akhaura to Agartala.

-Prime Minister of Bangladesh Sheikh Hasina gave the Government of India permission to use the Port of Ashuganj.
+Ouster Prime Minister of Bangladesh Sheikh Hasina gave the Government of India permission to use the Port of Ashuganj.
 In addition, Akhaura Station will be connected to Agartala.